 Alex Mullen graduated from Johns Hopkins University in 2014 with degrees in Biomedical Engineering and Applied Mathematics and Statistics.
-He is a third-year medical student at the University of Mississippi School of Medicine.
-Alex is the 2015 & 2016 world memory champion—the first American to win the title—and the highest point scorer in the 25-year history of the competition.
-Holder of ten memory world records, he is the top-ranked memory athlete in the world.
+He received his M.D. from the University of Mississippi.
+He is currently completing an internal medicine internship at the University of Mississippi Medical Center prior to beginning diagnostic radiology residency at the University of Alabama at Birmingham in 2020.
+Alex won three world memory championships (2015-17) and is the highest total point scorer in memory sports history.
+He is the top-ranked memory athlete in the world.
 Alex is also the 2016 USA Memory Champion.
 His favorite events are cards and numbers.
-He can memorize the order of a deck in under 20 seconds, 30+ decks in an hour, and 3,000+ digits in an hour.
+He is the first person to memorize the order of a deck of playing cards in under 20 seconds and the first to memorize more than 3,000 decimal digits in one hour.
 When not learning medicine or memorizing cards, Alex is probably walking the dog or eating guac with friends.

 Cathy Chen graduated from Princeton University in 2014 with a degree in Chemical and Biological engineering.
-She is currently a medical student at the University of Mississippi School of Medicine.
+She received her M.D. from the University of Mississippi.
+She is currently completing an internal medicine internship at the University of Mississippi Medical Center prior to beginning diagnostic radiology residency at the University of Alabama at Birmingham in 2020.
 While Cathy isn't a competitive memorizer, she's talked shop with the world memory champion for years.
 Cathy works closely with Alex to adapt and enhance the memory palace technique for general learners.
 She uses their techniques in her daily studies.
 When she's not helping the memory champ remember where he left his wallet, Cathy's probably texting her sister or taking pics of the dog.